Safeguarding

 Our team is dedicated to supporting you and can be reached during the school day (Term Time)

-• Melissa Morgan (DDSL) – Angelou College
+• Miss Cranham (DDSL) – Angelou College

-• Casey Miller (DDSL) – Attenborough College
+• Ms Miller (DDSL) – Attenborough College

-• Michelle Harding (DDSL) – Coe College
+• Ms Harding (DDSL) – Coe College

-• Alison Bain-Simmons (DDSL) – Sixth form
+• Mrs Stubbs (DDSL) – Sixth form

 • Marion Seymour – Safeguarding governor